Far be it for me to give advice to the Republican Party, whose candidates I’ve not voted for since my Disco-dancing days back in the late `70s.

-But Republicans, if you want to win an election or two in Illinois, you might want to find a new bogeyman with whom to scare voters.
+But, Republicans, if you want to win an election or two in Illinois, you might want to find a new boogieman with whom to scare voters.

-I mean, over the last few years Governor Rauner spent tens of millions of dollars on commercials, ads, and mailings depicting Madigan as an evil Svengali leading Illinois to ruin.
+I mean, for the last few years, Governor Rauner spent tens of millions of dollars on commercials, ads and mailings depicting Madigan as an evil Svengali, leading Illinois to ruin.
 And what does he have to show for it?

-Not only did the Democrats sweep every statewide race, from governor to treasurer, by landslide-like margins, they bounced Peter Roskam and Randy Hultgren, two Trump rubber-stampers, from their congressional seats.
+Not only did the Democrats sweep every statewide race—from governor to treasurer—by landslide like margins.
+But they bounced Peter Roskam and Randy Hultgren, two Trump rubber stampers, from their congressional seats.
 And they picked up seats in the state senate and state house—so Speaker Madigan will have even more power than he had before the election.

 So, yes, clearly, Rauner and his Republican pals overplayed the anti-Madigan card.
 Either voters didn’t believe the anti-Madigan message Rauner was pushing, or they despised Trump (and Rauner) so much they didn’t care.

 Want some examples?
 Consider the case of state Rep. Peter Breen in the 48th district in DuPage County.